eraybasar/pesdk-docs/_guides/ios/v6_5/features/configuration.md

 We added the `.tool` method for convenience.
 Also note, that it is now possible to map to any subclass of `PhotoEditToolController`.
 That makes it easier to add your very own custom tool controller to the SDK.
-Here is the code for the default menu items.
+Here is the code for the default set of menu items:

 ```swift
 /// The default items that will be used for the main menu.